rasbt/mlxtend/README.md

 [[back to top](overview)]

-A feature selector for scikit-learn's Pipeline class that returns specified columns from a NumPy array; extremely useful in combination with scikit-learn's `Pipeline`.
+A feature selector for scikit-learn's Pipeline class that returns specified columns from a NumPy array; extremely useful in combination with scikit-learn's `Pipeline` in cross-validation.

 Example in `Pipeline`:

 	from mlxtend.sklearn import FeatureSelector
 	from sklearn.pipeline import Pipeline
 	from sklearn.naive_bayes import GaussianNB
 	from sklearn.preprocessing import StandardScaler

-	clf = Pipeline(steps=[
+	clf_2col = Pipeline(steps=[
 	    ('scaler', StandardScaler()),
     	('reduce_dim', FeatureSelector(cols=(1,3))),    # extracts column 2 and 4
     	('classifier', GaussianNB())